 They will need a drum kit (snare drum, stand, sticks), not a full drum set.

 *Where can I get an instrument?

 Gateway Middle School has some of the larger band instruments which can be rented on an annual (school year) basis.
-These instruments are bass clarinet, baritone saxophone, french horn, baritone, and tuba.
-These larger instruments are usually reserved for 7th or 8th graders, but please contact Mr. Boal for availability and options.
+These instruments are bass clarinet, baritone saxophone, French horn, baritone, and tuba.
+These larger instruments are usually reserved for 7th or 8th graders, but please contact Mr. Morgan for availability and options.

 *What if I want to upgrade my child's instrument?

 Many older middle school students and their families want to upgrade their band instrument.
 I recommend that as a family you consider these questions: